Blackburn Takeover

-The #BlackburnTakeover was a student protest at Howard University in Washington, D.C. that started on October 12, 2021 and ended on November 15, 2021, to protest poor housing conditions.
-Leaders in this protest include Howard University students Channing Hill, Aniyah Vines, Deja Redding, Jasmine Joof, Lettirose Cargill, Cherelle Muhammad, Tyler Davis, and Elishabeth Cunningham.
-The #BlackburnTakeover went viral on social media platforms including Instagram and Twitter.
+The Blackburn Takeover was a student protest at Howard University in Washington, D.C. that started on October 12, 2021 and ended on November 15, 2021, and was put on to protest poor housing conditions.
+The hashtag #BlackburnTakeover went viral on social media platforms including Instagram and Twitter.
 The Live Movement, which is an HBCU coalition, helped in amplifying the protest.
-A primary complaint of the protesters include mold, mice, flooding and substandard living conditions in residential buildings on campus.
+A primary complaint of the protesters included mold, mice, flooding and substandard living conditions in residential buildings on campus.
 Around 150 students erected a tent city outside of the Blackburn University Center, demanding an improvement in living conditions and representation on the university's board of trustees.